-- (Note 1)As of December 21, 2023, Takushi Fujimoto, a former supervisory director, resigned the position of supervisory director and Marika Nagasawa assumed the position. - (Note 2)The auditor's remuneration includes 1,200 thousand yen for auditing English financial statements and 23,000 thousand yen for non-audit remuneration.
-In addition, non-audit remuneration to a person belonging to the same network as the accounting auditor is 7,742 thousand yen. - (Note 3) Executive and supervisory directors do not hold INV's units either in their names or in the names of third parties.
+(Note 1) The auditor's remuneration includes JPY 2,400 thousand for auditing English financial statements and JPY 23,300 thousand for the preparation of a comfort letter.
+In addition, non-audit remuneration to a person belonging to the same network as the accounting auditor is JPY 12,750 thousand.